ShahSau/R/README.md

-# R data science projects from datacamp.
+# Data science projects  using R.
+from datacamp.